liGhun/AppNet.NET/README.md

 OAuth is implemented within the `AppNetDotNet.Model.AppNetAccount` class.
 This includes the full workflow including the used browser window asking the user for permission for the desktop flow.
 The server side flow is not completed by now (I don't use .NET on webservers myself - so if you want to contribute...)

+Authorization is done by using a WebBrowser control.
+The downside is that this control by default only renders HTML in quirks mode which will bring a 404 error on authorization success (as the WebBrowser control is limited) and because of this you won't get the needed access token.

+To enable the full browser mode you need to [enter a parameter in the registry as described on this side](http://www.west-wind.com/weblog/posts/2011/May/21/Web-Browser-Control-Specifying-the-IE-Version).
+Remember to enter both Spinnaker.exe and Spinnaker.vshost.exe in your registry to have the debug version work also.
+Also remember that if you deliever a setup this setup needs to add those registry keys for the user automatically.

 # Test tool #